Orange County Motorcycle Accident Lawyers

 In the past five years, Orange County has ranked fourth among the counties in California with the most motorcyclist fatalities and serious injuries.
 Data from a 2021 OTS crash ranking shows that 726 motorcycle accidents were reported in Orange County, 565 of which resulted in fatalities.
 The number of cases increased by 3% from the previous year.

-Anaheim had the most motorcycle collisions among Orange County cities, with 98 cases.
+Anaheim had the highest number of motorcycle collisions among Orange County cities, with 98 cases.
 Santa Ana followed with 67 accidents.
 Huntington Beach also tallied 59 motorcycle-related accidents that same year.

-If you or someone you know has been a victim of a motorcycle accident, you can claim compensation for your injuries and losses.
-Our motorcycle accident lawyers in Orange County will help you hold the liable parties accountable.
-Call Arash Law today at (888) 488-1391 for a free initial consultation.
+If you or someone you know has been a victim of a motorcycle accident, you may be eligible to seek compensation for your injuries and losses.
+Our motorcycle accident lawyers in Orange County work to help you hold the liable parties accountable.
+Call Arash Law at (888) 488-1391 for a free initial consultation.

-Many motorcyclists underestimate how wearing appropriate riding gear can mean the difference between life and death in a traffic collision.
-Accidents involving riders not wearing helmets tend to have more severe consequences than accidents where riders are equipped with the right gear.
+Many motorcyclists may not fully realize the significant impact that wearing proper riding gear can have on their safety and well-being in the event of a traffic collision.
+Accidents involving riders who are not wearing helmets tend to have more severe consequences than those where riders are equipped with the right gear.

 As stated in the California Vehicle Code (CVC), the motorcycle driver and his or her passenger should wear a helmet that meets the DOT’s requirements and standards.